Quantum optics in MATLAB: Atom-Field Interaction

 Now, consider the initial state of the field to be in a coherent state and the atom in its excited state.
 We calculate the expectation value of the atomic operator $\sigma_z$ to be [Ch.
 4 of Ref. \cite{Gerry}]

-\textbf{Code for calculating expectation value of the atomic operator $\hat\sigma_z$ when the field is in coherent state:}
+\textbf{Code for calculating expectation value of atomic operator $\hat\sigma_z$ when the field is in coherent state:}

 The output plot is shown in Fig. \ref{PopulationInv}.
 As can be seen in the plot, the oscillation of $\langle \sigma_z (t)\rangle$ (atomic inversion) collapses (W=0) for a duration of time and then revives.
-For more details on this interesting observation, specifically the collapse and revival of $\langle \sigma_z (t)\rangle$ (atomic inversion), we recommend the readers to see the standard textbooks \cite{Gerry,Agarwal, Scully}.
-In addition, the readers may study this model by considering other inputs such as squeezed vacuum, NSFCS, etc. \\
+For more details on this interesting observation, specifically the collapse and revival of $W$, we recommend the readers to see the standard textbooks \cite{Gerry,Agarwal, Scully}.